TOP 10 Things to do in Cusco

 2.- Book a Tour at the Choco Museum

 Peru ranks in the top 10 largest cacao producers in the world.
 If you’re a chocolate addict like me, you don’t want to miss out on a tour of the Choco Museum!
+They have many different combinations of chocolate.
+Probably the most interesting is their coca and chocolate mix, it’s definitely interesting.
+If you haven’t stocked on souvenirs, you can purchase a box or two of a variety of chocolate flavors.

 You can book a mini chocolate workshop and learn how to turn a bean into a bar of chocolate.
 Other options include attending a cooking class, going on a plantation tour or a chocolate, coffee, Pisco and beer tasting.

-3.- Grab Lunch at Plaza de Armas
+3.- Dine at a balcony overlooking Plaza De Armas

 4.- Go to the Ccohahuasi Animal Sanctuary